Expert Advice On Improving Your Home

 Compare Multiple Bids

 Contact at least three HVAC providers for quotes.
-Explain your issues and schedule an in-person inspection if possible.
-Compare contractors' diagnoses, suggested repairs, estimated costs, warranties, and timeframes.
-Avoid companies that pressure you or demand upfront payment.
+Explain the issues and have specialists visit to inspect your HVAC system if possible.
+Compare the contractors' explanations, solutions, estimated costs, warranties, and timeframes.
+Avoid providers that pressure you or demand payment upfront.

 Check Credentials

 HVAC contractors in Oklahoma must be licensed by the Oklahoma Construction Industries Board.
 To work on HVAC projects, a contractor can have an HVAC/R limited license (which lets them work only on smaller jobs) or an HVAC/R unlimited license (which allows them to work on all jobs).
 Individuals need to have four years of experience and must pass an exam in order to become fully licensed contractors.
 You should also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with glowing feedback and stories of satisfied customers.
+Pick a company with great feedback and stories of satisfied customers.

 Understand Work Details